adobe/aem-core-cif-components/README.md

 | 0.2.0               | 6.4.4.0 | 6.5.0   | 2.3.1 / 2.3.2     | 1.8  |
 | 0.1.0               | 6.4.4.0 | 6.5.0   | 2.3.1             | 1.8. |

 <sup>*</sup> With version 0.4.0 we drop support for Magento 2.3.1 and only support 2.3.2.
-For version 2.3.2 we currently requiere the following 4 Magento GraphQL patches ([#758](https://github.com/magento/graphql-ce/issues/758), [#665](https://github.com/magento/graphql-ce/pull/665), [#666](https://github.com/magento/graphql-ce/pull/666), [#906](https://github.com/magento/graphql-ce/pull/906)) installed on the Magento instance.
+For version 2.3.2 we currently require the following 4 Magento GraphQL patches ([#758](https://github.com/magento/graphql-ce/issues/758), [#665](https://github.com/magento/graphql-ce/pull/665), [#666](https://github.com/magento/graphql-ce/pull/666), [#906](https://github.com/magento/graphql-ce/pull/906)) installed on the Magento instance.
 Most of them will be included in upcomming Magento 2.3.3. release.

 For a list of requirements for previous versions, see [Historical System Requirements](VERSIONS.md).